-The Woodlands In and Around Towns (WIAT) programme provides the focus for Forestry Commission Scotland's work on improving quality of life in towns and cities.
-This dataset relates to the second phase of the WIAT programme which started in April 2008.
+The Woodlands In and Around Towns (WIAT) programme provides the focus for Scottish Forestry's work on improving quality of life in towns and cities.
+This dataset relates to the second phase of the WIAT programme which started in April 2008 and finished in 2013.
 This dataset contains the boundary of approved WIAT applications.
 Additionally there are datasets which show the location of car parks and footpaths of WIAT applications.